netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 # Monitor a Kubernetes cluster with Netdata

-Kubernetes (k8s) is the de facto method of deploying containerized and microservice environments today, and while it's relatively easy to deploy, scale, and load-balance your applications, k8s doesn't come with pre-configured tools to help you monitor your cluster.
-There's no "batteries included" when it comes to monitoring.
+While Kubernetes (k8s) might simplify the way you deploy, scale, and load-balance your applications, no cluster comes with "batteries included" when it comes to monitoring.
+There are no pre-configured tools and no visibility when you first deploy.
+It's like building an entire house and _then_ smashing your way through the finished walls to add windows.

-You need a monitoring stack that's flexible enough to handle Kubernetes' scaling and load-balancing features, but also smart enough to discover and monitor new pods or services without manual intervention.
-You also need your monitoring stack to integrate with and monitor the many intertwined layers of a functional Kubernetes cluster, from individual nodes to the technologies run on every pod.
-And, ideally, you need the solution to cost as little as possible, both in terms of a monthly bill and overhead on the cluster itself.
+At Netdata, we're working to build a Kubernetes monitoring toolkit that lets you add visibility without adding complexity.
+Better yet, this toolkit includes a few complementary collectors that let you monitor the many layers of a Kubernetes cluster entirely for free.

-Netdata offers a few complementary tools and collectors for monitoring the many layers of a Kubernetes cluster, _entirely for free_.
+We already have a few complementary tools and collectors for monitoring the many layers of a Kubernetes cluster, _entirely for free_.
 These methods work together to help you troubleshoot performance or availablility issues across your k8s infrastructure.

 -   A [Helm chart](https://github.com/netdata/helmchart), which bootstraps a Netdata Agent pod on every node in your cluster, plus an additional parent pod for storing metrics and managing alarm notifications.
--   A [service discovery plugin](https://github.com/netdata/agent-service-discovery), which discovers 22 different
-    services that might be running inside of your cluster's pods and creates the configuration files required for Netdata to monitor that service.
-[Compatible
-    services](https://github.com/netdata/helmchart#service-discovery-and-supported-services) include Nginx, Apache,
-    MySQL, CoreDNS, and much more.
+-   A [service discovery plugin](https://github.com/netdata/agent-service-discovery), which discovers and immediately monitors 22 different services that might be running inside of your cluster's pods.
+Service discovery happens without manual intervention as pods are created, destroyed, or moved between nodes.
+[Compatible services](https://github.com/netdata/helmchart#service-discovery-and-supported-services) include Nginx, Apache, MySQL, CoreDNS, and much more.
 -   A [Kubelet collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/k8s_kubelet), which runs